Crucial Learning Style Guide

 Lowercase when referring to important skills.

-• We teach skills that have a disproportionate impact on outcomes, called crucial skills.
+- We teach behaviors that have a disproportionate impact on outcomes, called crucial skills.

 Capitalize when referring to our Q&A column.